21 Weird But Genius Baby & Toddler Amazon Products That Will Make Your Life Easier

 Are you kidding me right now with this lightweight, breathable safety helmet?
 No, it's not exactly a registry essential, and yes, it'll make you laugh, but if you have a clumsy crawler or a wobbly walker, you know how badly those bumps and bruises can hurt.
 The Bumper Bonnet uses a high-density, odorless sponge material to protect babies' sweet little noggins from hardwood floors, sharp corners, and similar household dangers.

-17. A Bottle Holder For Tiny Fingers That Looks Like a Gerbil Ball
+17. A Bottle Holder For Tiny Fingers That's Also A Teether

 Isn't it time these little babies start learning to pull their own weight around here?
-Kidding, but moms who could use an extra hand (even if it's a tiny one) can check out this grip-able, grab-able bottle holder.
+Kidding, but moms who could use an extra hand (even if it's a tiny one) can check out this non-toxic, phthalate and BPA free toy silicone bottle holder.
 Just pop in a bottle (it fits most standard ones), and little fingers can easily grasp one of the openings to help them hold on tight and start feeding themselves.
+It can also be used as a teether!
 Make sure you're nearby to supervise, and your baby will be on the road to independence.
 Well, the start of it, at least.

 18. A Light At The End Of The Potty